MarufAlAslam/foodie-client-react/README.md

 <center>

 # Welcome Abroad!
-You are seeing the awesome project "Brain-Exercise"
+You are seeing the awesome project "Foodie"

 </center>